Neffros/5A-Behavior-Tree-Group2/Documentation/index.md

 ## Getting started

 First, the developer must create the tree's nodes.
-The abstract class [node](api/BehaviorTree.Node.html) allows for an easy implementation of the node.
+The abstract class [Node](api/BehaviorTree.Node.html) allows for an easy implementation of the node.
-Every class that inherits from Node will be detected in the visual tool.
+Every class that inherits from Node and has the decorator [VisualNode] will be detected in the visual tool.

 ### Implementing a node

-In this case we will implement an action of AI in an infiltration game.
+To represent how the API can be used, we will implement an action of AI in an infiltration game.

 The wanted behavior is that the AI runs after the player if they are spotted.